Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Statistical Properties

 \begin{theorem} Let Assumptions \ref{ass:ident1} and \ref{ass:ident2} hold.
 Then for fixed $\nu>0$ and in the limit as $\lambda\to+\infty$ every sequence of solutions $v^*(\lambda)$ to \eqref{eq:main_problem} satisfies $\lim_{\lambda\to+\infty}\nabla v^*(\lambda) = 0$ $\mathcal{L}^{d+1}$-almost everywhere.
 Moreover, the jump set $J_{v^*}(\lambda)$ converges in Hausdorff distance $d_H$ to the graph $\Gamma_f$, i.e.

 \end{theorem}

-In the statement, $\lambda$ has to always diverge ``fast enough'', meaning that for any sequence $\{r_n\}$ converging to $0$, we always pick a sequence $\{\lambda_n\}$ such that $\lambda_nr_n\to+\infty$.
-This is not a restriction as we can set $\lambda$ as large as we want.
-In practice, this means that $\lambda$ will in general need to be set large to identify the correct jump sizes, especially in comparison to $\nu$.
-This is exactly what our hyperparameter selection procedure finds: $\lambda$ is consistently set many orders of magnitude larger than $\nu$, and the estimated jump set and jump sizes converge to the truth as $N$ grows large.
+The proof of \ref{thm:ident} requires $\lambda$ to diverge ``fast enough'' based on the countable rectifiability \citep{mattila1999geometry} of the jump set: for any given sequence $\{r_m\}$ converging to 0 defining the lower density \citep{ambrosio2000functions} of the jump set, we need $\{\lambda_m\}$ such that $\lambda_mr_m\to+\infty$.
+This is not a restriction since $\lambda$ can be arbitrarily large.
+In practice, $\lambda$ must substantially exceed $\nu$ to identify correct jump sizes.
+Our hyperparameter selection procedure consistently finds such values, with $\lambda$ orders of magnitude larger than $\nu$, yielding convergent estimates of both jump set and sizes as $N$ grows.
 We now turn to the practical implementation and the corresponding estimator.